Axelrod-Python/tournament/docs/data.rst

 Interaction data for large tournaments
 ======================================

-Interaction data for the 3 large tournaments (noisy, standard and probabilistic ending) is available in these files:
+Interaction data for the 3 tournaments (noisy, standard and probabilistic ending) is available in these files:

 - strategies_noisy_interactions.csv